debezium/debezium-examples/graphql/README.md

 # Consume messages using GraphiQL

-Once you see the message "WildFly Swarm is Ready" in the logs, open the following URL in your browser: http://localhost:8079/graphiql.
+Once you see the message "Thorntail is Ready" in the logs, open the following URL in your browser: http://localhost:8079/graphiql.

 It opens [GraphiQL](https://github.com/graphql/graphiql), a GraphQL API Browser.